 Connecting Indigenous students with university through design at Swinburne

-- Marngo Designing Futures Program seeks to connect young Indigenous students with university
+- MDF is a tertiary aspiration program that seeks to connect young Indigenous people with university

-The Marngo Designing Futures (MDF) program was developed by Swinburne academic Dr Samantha Edwards-Vandenhoek to help demystify university life for Indigenous secondary students using art, design and media.
+The workshop was part of the ongoing Marngo Designing Futures program.
+Coordinated by Swinburne academic Dr Samantha Edwards-Vandenhoek, the program helps demystify university life for Indigenous secondary students using art, design and media.

-Funded through the Commonwealth Government’s Higher Education Participation Program, the program enables young Indigenous students to explore life at university though the creation of their own artwork and to learn about career paths in design.
+Funded through the Commonwealth Government’s Higher Education Participation Program, Marngo Designing Futures enables Indigenous secondary school students to explore life at university through the creation of their own artworks and to learn about career paths in design.

 Dr Edwards-Vandenhoek, Swinburne’s Academic Director, External Engagement (Design), says the students are taught about design from a culture-centred perspective.